chrisnorman7/pyrts/README.md

 There are 3 types of units you will interract with in a game.
 Each has its different uses.

 #### Features
-Features - or land features - are feature of the land.
+Features are feature of the land that you might look at in real life.
 By default, mines, quarries, lakes, forests, and fields are all present.

 Each object contains a certain resource, which can be exploited (harvested) by units, and stored in buildings.